guilhermecugler/InstagramCloseFriendsManagerPython/README.md

 The **Instagram Close Friends Manager** is a tool that allows you to manage your close friends list on Instagram automatically.
 With this tool, you can add or remove users from your close friends list efficiently and quickly.

+## ⚠️ Disclaimer

+This software is provided "as is", without any warranties of any kind.
+Using this program may violate Instagram's terms of service and could result in account restrictions or banning.

+**The developers are not responsible for any damage, penalties, or loss of access resulting from the use of this software.**

+Use at your own risk.

 ![Preview](preview.png)